- Explore historic "beehive" huts along Dingle Way

 Day 9: Walk Along Kenmare Bay to Sneem

-Today you'll enjoy one of the region's most scenic walks in Ireland, starting in Kenmare and ending in the award-winning village of Sneem.
-Your route passes through the area of Templenoe, which takes you along the shores of Kenmare Bay and gifts views across to the Beara Peninsula and the Caha Mountains.
-You'll return to Kenmare by transfer and spend another night in the lively town.
+Today you'll enjoy one of the region's most scenic walks in Ireland, starting in Kenmare and ending in the village of Sneem.
+Your route passes through the area of Templenoe, which takes you along the shores of Kenmare Bay and offers views across the Beara Peninsula and the Caha Mountains.
+You'll return to Kenmare by transfer and spend another night in the town.

 - Duration: 6.5 hours